IslasGalapagos/some-algorithms/README.md

-# some-algorithms
-Some algorithms from «Grokking Algorithms» book, implementing in JS
+Some algorithms from «Grokking Algorithms» book by Aditya Y. Bhargava.
+Implementing in JS